 Tristan da Cunha, South Atlantic

-Located in the middle of the South Atlantic Ocean, 2400 km from anywhere around and reachable only by boat.
-There are more remote islands on the planet, but Tristan da Cuhna is one of the world’s last destination for the truly intrepid traveler.
-The island has a population of 70 which belongs to the British overseas territory of Saint Helena.
-These are also the breeding grounds for the Northern Rockhopper penguin, which can be viewed during the Oceanwide Expeditions Atlantic Odyssey cruises.
+Located in the middle of the South Atlantic Ocean, 2400 km from civilization and reachable only by boat, lies Tristan da Cunha.
+There are more remote islands on the planet, but this island is one of the world’s last destination for the truly intrepid traveler. it is also the breeding grounds for the Northern Rockhopper penguin, which can be viewed during the Oceanwide Expeditions Atlantic Odyssey cruises.

 Whichaway Camp, Antarctica

 Whichaway Camp is situated in East Antarctica’s Schirmacher Hills, on a largely ice-free rock plateau that is home to more than 100 freshwater lakes.
 For those that assume Antarctica is a barren, frozen wasteland, Whichaway provides an extraordinary reminder that the continent is home to a unique biosphere.
 Petrels, terns, and skuas are regularly seen overhead, and Adelie penguins nest a few hundred meters away from the camp.
 This is the world’s most remote hotel, which only opens in the warmest months like November, December, and January.